mansoure/mansoure.github.io/index.md

 ---
 # Welcome

-I am an assistant professor in the Department of Computer-Science and Software Engineering at Concordia University in Montreal, and the head of the [Cognitive Data Science (CoDS) lab](https://cods-gcs.github.io).
+I am an assistant professor in the Department of Computer Science and Software Engineering at Concordia University in Montreal and the head of the [Cognitive Data Science (CoDS) lab](https://cods-gcs.github.io).
 My research program focuses on developing systems for **Linked Data Science** on federated and big datasets.
-My research interests are in the broad areas of knowledge graphs, graph neural networks, parallel/distributed systems, and data management.
+My research interests are in the broad areas of knowledge graphs, graph neural networks, large language models, parallel/distributed systems, and data management.

 <font color="red">**Note: I do not have openings for Master students.**</font>